 You need to decide whether your website is mainly accessed by desktop users or it should cover a mobile target audience, as well.

 More skilled and experienced designers prefer using advanced software like Illustrator or Photoshop, which are more complicated, compared to Framer or Principle, and require special skills and acknowledgment.
-The main benefit of these programs is the ability to provide a total control over each pixel and element.
+The main benefit of these programs is the ability to provide total control over each pixel and element.
 The tools let designers achieve award-winning levels of realism, in addition to a decent level of visual fidelity.
-Don’t be fooled, though — using Photoshop can appear to be less challenging than it really are.
+Don’t be fooled, though – using Photoshop can appear to be less challenging than it really is.

 Such programs are the best choice for professional designers who work under a specific brand and constantly need to meet special requirements and standards.
 The branding rules may include particular schemes and font colors, resolutions, and element dimensions.
 This is where tools like Photoshop appear to be essential helpers.
 Apart from color options, the platform delivers an extended list of functions like moving objects and visual tools that are rather easy to use.